This article is written by Rudrank Riyam

 Apple has provided a detailed article for resolving architecture build errors on Apple Silicon

 Xcode already provides the default architecture build settings that help you build and ship on all the platforms.
-One of the settings is Build Active Architectures Only, a boolean value with the default value as Yes for Debug and No for Release configurations.
+One of the settings is Build Active Architectures Only, a boolean value with the default value of Yes for Debug and No for Release configurations.
 Xcode automatically builds for the selected architecture if the value is set to Yes.
 So, if you are using an Apple Silicon machine, it builds for the arm64 simulator, and if you are working with an Intel machine, it builds for the x86_64 simulator.